Bachelor of Science in Nursing (BSN)

 - A bachelor's degree with a minimum final degree GPA of 2.5

-- A cumulative science GPA of 2.75 or higher (A&P I and II, chemistry and microbiology classes with labs)
+- A cumulative science GPA of 2.75 or higher (A&P I and II with labs)

 - Anatomy and Physiology (8 semester credit hours/ 12 quarter credit hours, Parts I and II, with labs)